rolling-scopes-school/docs/docs/en/js-fe-course.md

 ## Requirements for moving to the second stage of learning process(mentoring)

 - Knowledge of: - OOP basics.
 [Example of questions](https://habr.com/en/post/345658/) - Basic data structures and their organization (array, list, stack, queue, tree, hash-tables etc.). - You should be able to implement simple algorithm in JavaScript.
-[Tasks examples](http://www.codewars.com/kata/search/java?q=&r%5B%5D=-7&tags=Algorithms&beta=false) - Basic sorting and searching algorithms - Graphics of basic math functions, factorial, the concept of logarithm - English A2 (Pre-intermediate). (for those who wants to be hired by EPAM)
+[Tasks examples](http://www.codewars.com/kata/search/java?q=&r%5B%5D=-7&tags=Algorithms&beta=false) - Basic sorting and searching algorithms - Graphs of basic math functions, factorial, the concept of logarithm - English B1 (Intermediate). (for those who want to be hired by EPAM)
 - The ability and willingness to work full time (for those who wants to be hired)

 ## What should you do, if you do not have technical education or you have a lack of knowledge?